If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 1 Deepen understanding

-This phase of assessment builds on the understanding obtained in the core assessment phase and deepens our shared understanding of te tamaiti and their whānau or family.
+This phase of assessment builds on the understanding obtained in the core assessment phase and deepens our shared understanding of te tamaiti or rangatahi and their whānau or family.
 In the full assessment phase, we:

-• work collaboratively with core professionals, and seek advice from relevant ethnic community and/or spiritual leaders, bringing them together to share information and professional views
+• work in relational and inclusive ways with core professionals working with the whānau or family, and seek advice from relevant ethnic community and/or spiritual leaders, bringing them together to share information and professional views

-The Tuituia framework helps us structure the assessment and gain a complete understanding of the needs of te tamaiti.
-The Tuituia recording tool and report helps us capture a comprehensive picture of the needs and strengths of te tamaiti and their whānau or family.
+The assessment report articulates our built understanding, explains our analysis and sets out a well-reasoned pathway for what should happen next.
+The report helps us capture a comprehensive picture of the needs and strengths relating to our involvement of te tamaiti or rangatahi and their whānau or family.

 Whakapapa research